Altinn/altinn-studio-docs/content/app/development/data/attachments/_index.en.md

 ![The file upload component with tagging example](vedleggsmerkekomeks.png "The file upload with tagging example")

-//Write about giving a warning before deleting attachment with alertOnDelete
-### File upload component with alertOnDelete
+### File upload component with delete warning
-There is possible to add a popup warning before deleting an attachment.
-This is done by adding the property `alertOnDelete` to the component.
-Example:
+Determines whether a warning panel will open when the user presses the “Delete” button.
+The default behaviour if the parameter is not set, is for the warning panel not to be displayed.

 ```json
 {
   "id": "attest",